Rappsilber-Laboratory/XiSearch/README.md

 xiSEARCH may be launched from the command line specifying database and config file.
 Often, a config file is created in the interface and then used in launching searches from command line, for example as cluster jobs.

-    java -Xmx60G -cp /path/to/XiSearch.jar rappsilber.applications.Xi --config=MyConfig.config --peaks=peakfile.mgf --fasta=database.fasta -output=MyOutput.csv --locale=en
+    java -Xmx60G -cp /path/to/xiSearch.jar rappsilber.applications.Xi --config=MyConfig.config --peaks=peakfile.mgf --fasta=database.fasta -output=MyOutput.csv --locale=en

 will launch a search on peakfile.mgf with database.fasta and MyConfig.conf and 60Gb of RAM.
 Command line options are available

-    java -cp /path/to/XiSearch.jar rappsilber.applications.Xi --help
+    java -cp /path/to/xiSearch.jar rappsilber.applications.Xi --help

 If there is more than one peaklist to be searched, the .mgf files can either be zipped together and the zip file be given as the option of --peaks= or several --peaks= options can be given.

-Also several fasta files can be given, by providing  a --fasta= argument per fasta file.
+Multiple fasta files can be given, by providing  a --fasta= argument per fasta file.

-For HPC jobs, it is often desirable to run one job per peakfile and combine the results at the end by concatenating the output csv files prior to FDR calculation.
+For HPC jobs, it is often desirable to run one job per peak file and combine the results at the end by concatenating the output csv files prior to FDR calculation.